TanmayTiwari-1/Design-and-Analysis-of-Algorithms-DAA-/README.md

 * **2D Matrix Complexity Audit** — most elementwise or structural checks (addition, zero/symmetry checks, transpose) are O(n²), while multiplication and determinant computation are inherently cubic (or better, via Strassen), and eigenvalue/eigenvector computation has no general closed-form solution for `n ≥ 5`, requiring iterative numerical methods instead.
 * **Convolution via FFT** — recognizing that vector convolution is equivalent to polynomial multiplication lets an O(mn) naive computation be replaced by an O(n log n) divide-and-conquer FFT/pointwise-multiply/inverse-FFT pipeline.
 * **Reversal (Pancake) Sorting** — sorting a permutation using only subsequence reversals can always be done in O(n) reversals; but once each reversal is charged a *cost* equal to its length, a naive approach becomes O(n²), motivating a divide-and-conquer merge strategy that achieves O(n log² n) total cost — an example of designing an algorithm around a non-uniform operation-cost model rather than a simple operation count.

 ---

+## Puzzle-Based Algorithm Design, Dynamic Programming, and State-Space Search (Lab-07)

+Lab-07 shows how the same toolbox of algorithmic techniques from earlier labs — dynamic programming, recursion, exhaustive search, and the sweep-line — solves seemingly unrelated recreational puzzles once each puzzle is reduced to the right formal model:

+* **Geometric/Combinatorial Search with a Closed Form** — the coin-triangle inversion puzzle is modelled with integer lattice coordinates, solved by an exhaustive search over rigid-motion alignments, and the resulting minimum move count is shown to match a simple closed-form formula (`⌊T/3⌋`) — an example of validating a formula by independently deriving it from first principles.
+* **Generalized Dynamic Programming** — the classic "2 eggs, 100 floors" puzzle is generalized to arbitrary numbers of eggs and floors via a DP recurrence phrased in terms of "floors resolvable" rather than "trials needed," which turns out to be a cleaner formulation than the naive `O(E·F²)` DP.
+* **The Frame–Stewart Algorithm** — extending Tower of Hanoi from 3 to 4 pegs requires choosing an optimal split point `k` at each recursion level via its own DP, showing how recursion and dynamic programming can be combined within a single algorithm.
+* **Breadth-First Search over an Implicit State Graph** — the security-switches puzzle (isomorphic to the Chinese Rings / Baguenaudier puzzle) is solved by recognizing its `2^n` configurations as nodes of a graph and running BFS for a provably shortest solution, rather than relying on a memorized formula.
+* **Existence Proofs via Constructive Verification** — for the moving-target pursuit puzzle, a parity-based shooting strategy is not just stated but *proven* correct by tracking, and driving to empty, the set of positions consistent with a still-evading target.
+* **Sweep-Line Revisited** — the "best time to be alive" problem reuses the Lab-04 sweep-line technique with an added tie-breaking subtlety (deaths processed before births in the same year).
+* **Classic Matrix-Chain DP** — Matrix Chain Multiplication rounds out the lab as the canonical O(n³) interval DP problem, with optimal-substructure reconstruction via a `split[i][j]` choice table.

+---